 According to a recent report by the World Tourism Organization, International tourism continues to outpace the global economy.
 Export earning generated by tourism are up 4% from 2018, growing to $1.7 Tn.
 10% of GDP is represented by tourism in the regions of North America, Europe, Latin America and Africa.
 The Middle-East and Asia-Pacific see a 9% representation of their GDP coming from tourism.
 And CIS sees the lowest representational number with 5%.

-Looking at the broader travel and consumer trends, the future outlook for air traffic is projected to remain healthy.
+Looking at the broader travel and consumer trends, the outlook for the airline industry is projected to remain healthy.
 As mentioned earlier, RPKs grew 6.7% between 2017 and 2018, but 2019 was projected by IATA to top off at 5.0% by the end of this year.
 This is due in part to global economic growth slowing down from 2018.

 By the end of the year, a 7.4% increase in overall cost is expected to overshadow a 6.5% rise in revenues.
 This will pressure net-margins to 3.2%, down from 3.7% in 2018.
 A cascading development from this will be a decline in profit per passenger—$6.12 down from $6.85 during the previous year.

-Despite this, we saw more than 57% of the world’s tourists travelled by air with an addition of over 1000 new routes to contribute to a flying network of over 55,000 routes worldwide.
+Despite this, we saw more than 57% of the world’s tourists travelled by air with an addition of over 1000 new routes to contribute to a flying network of over 55,000 routes worldwide, according to the aviation forecasts.
 Airbus predicts that over the next ten years, we will see a 4.6% overall increase in global air traffic.
 Emerging markets are predicted to grow 5.9% per year to top out at 41% of the market by 2038, while Asia-Pacific will dominate world traffic with a three-fold increase to occur during the next 20 years.

 During the next 20 years, the global in-service fleet is predicted to more than double.
-The numbers reported by Airbus’ and Boeing differ slightly, but the overall growth margin is substantial.
+The numbers reported by Airbus’ and Boeing differ slightly, but the overall growth margin is substantial in both the aviation industry forecasts.

 Boeing reports a global fleet totalling 50,660 in-service aircraft by 2038, with 44,040 of them being new aircraft.
 56% of the projected deliveries will be for airline growth, the other 44% for replacement.